More at rubyonrails.org:

 3. This setting must be added to all associations where you want joining to be disabled.
 Rails can't guess this for you because association loading is lazy, to load treats in @dog.treats Rails already needs to know what SQL should be generated.

-8.2 Schema Caching
+8.2.
+Schema Caching

-If you want to load a schema cache for each database you must set a schema_cache_path in each database configuration and set config.active_record.lazily_load_schema_cache = true in your application configuration.
+If you want to load a schema cache for each database you must set schema_cache_path in each database configuration and set config.active_record.lazily_load_schema_cache = true in your application configuration.
 Note that this will lazily load the cache when the database connections are established.

-9 Caveats
+9. Caveats

-9.1 Load Balancing Replicas
+9.1.
+Load Balancing Replicas

-Rails also doesn't support automatic load balancing of replicas.
+Rails doesn't support automatic load balancing of replicas.
 This is very dependent on your infrastructure.
 We may implement basic, primitive load balancing in the future, but for an application at scale this should be something your application handles outside of Rails.